 These chemicals (FBAs) rapidly adsorb to suspended solids in aqueous media.
 The adsorbed fraction can exceed 90% in activated sludge, leading to significant removal from wastewater in STPs (Poiger 1994).
-However, in rivers and coastal waters, the adsorbed fraction is likely to be <5%, based on available monitoring data for estuarine and coastal water in Japan (Hayashi et al. 2002; Managaki and Takada 2005).
-Sedimentation is nonetheless an important removal process for FBAs from surface water.
+However, the adsorbed fraction in surface water is likely to be <5% based on available monitoring data for estuarine and coastal water in Japan (Hayashi et al. 2002; Managaki and Takada 2005).
+Sedimentation is nonetheless an important removal process for FBAs in the environment.
 For example, between April 1995 and April 1996, removal via sedimentation accounted for 27% of all FB-71 received by a small urbanised lake in Switzerland (Stoll 1997).

 Chemicals in this group have low mobility in soil and sediment and are unlikely to leach from landfill or diffuse through soils via groundwater.
-Adsorption coefficients (K{OC}) in sands, sandy loams and loamy sands are 860-2240 L/kg for FB-71 and 2470-10,043 L/kg for FB-220 (OECD 2001; 2005a).
-Adsorption coefficients in sediments collected from the Glatt River in Switzerland are 1025 and 4186 L/kg, for the (Z)- and (E)-isomers of FB-71, respectively (Poiger 1994).
+Adsorption coefficients ( $K{OC}$ ) in sands, sandy loams and loamy sands are 860-2,240 L/kg for FB-71 and 2,470-10,043 L/kg for FB-220 (OECD 2001; 2005a).
+Adsorption coefficients in sediments collected from the Glatt River in Switzerland are 1,025 and 4,186 L/kg, for the (Z)- and (E)-isomers of FB-71, respectively (Poiger 1994).
 These values are consistent with low mobility in the environment.